abdheshnayak/typing-guru-java/README.md

 - More Typing Languages Can be added according to your requests.

 ### Prerequisites
-This application is built for Windows, Linux and Mac so if you have such a device then you can use this software.
+This application is built for Windows, Linux, and Mac so if you have such a device then you can use this software.
 To install the software you need one of the given operating systems:
 1. Windows
 2. Linux